codentell/cwc-frontend-course/content/01-html-git-github-module/activities/day-01/_index.md

 tags = ["html", "css", "git"]
 +++

+# 1.1 Lesson Plan - Intro to HTML

 ## Overview

 In today's lesson, we will be working with the very basics of Terminal/Console and starting the path of HTML.